Review:

 - Protection of civilians

-- Rules for humane treatment of prisoners of war
+- Rules on treatment of prisoners of war

 Pros

-- Promotes respect for human dignity during armed conflict
+- Promotes respect for human dignity even in times of conflict

 Cons